Open Source · Windows · Free

 CodeShellManager started as an internal tool — we needed a better way to run multiple Claude Code sessions while building other projects.
 We scoped it, built it, and shipped the first public release in 26 hours using our own agentic development process.
 It is a working demonstration of what AI-native development looks like in practice.

-The app has had dozens of releases, ships with a full UI test suite, and is actively developed.
+The app has had dozens of releases since, ships with a full UI test suite, and is actively developed.
+Recent additions include session groups, one-click git worktrees, and per-session run commands.

 Requires Windows 10 (1903+) or Windows 11.
 Windows 11 users are ready to go.
 Windows 10 users may need the Microsoft Edge WebView2 Runtime (free download from Microsoft).